ColinKennedy/ways/docs/plugin_advanced.rst

     {root} though, you get to define different places for the parent's data to be inserted, like this: "parent/{root}/library/{root}/hierarchy".

-"uses" has a few details that are important to know before starting.
+"uses" has a couple details that are important to know before starting.

 1. uses should never give a relative plugin its own hierarchy.
    For example, these setups are invalid: